 My school is not following the IEP!

-He needs supports.
-He has an IEP but they are not following it.
 Here are some steps that you can take and I’ve sort of listed them in order of how you should proceed, though some may overlap.

 (Note: For the purposes of this post, I am assuming that the IEP is appropriate and sufficient.
 I have written probably 100s of posts addressing how to get a sufficient IEP.)